zackiles/cursor-config/src/README.md

 ## Purpose

-The primary goal of this package is to ensure the quality, consistency, effectiveness and validity of `.mdc` files (and prompts within) used within the Cursor ecosystem.
+The primary goal of this package is to ensure the quality, consistency, effectiveness, and validity of `.mdc` files (and prompts within) used within the Cursor ecosystem.
 It helps enforce best practices, detect common errors in rule definitions, and act as a general workbench for programmatically managing rules.

 ## High-Level Usage & Features